 - The last revenue bond was repaid with interest in 1987

 - Hoover Dam is one of the only federal-funded projects to be debt-free

 - 88 million pounds of plate steel and outlet pipes

 - 6.7 million pounds of pipe and fittings

 - 726 feet (221 meters) above Black Canyon

 - 660 feet (201 meters) wide at the base

 - 1,244 feet (379 meters) across at the top

 - It weighs 6.6 million tons

-- Lake Mead can hold 9 trillion gallons of water
+- Lake Mead, created by the building of the dam, can hold 9 trillion gallons of water